ayushjainrksh/conactivity/README.md

   #### `npm start`

 > Wait for the script to complete parsing.
 The links would appear on the terminal.
 You can visit the active user profiles and connect by attaching a invite note.
 Update the `.env` file to repeat the process for any other company.

+## How it works?
+1. User enters the company's LinkedIn handle and runs ConActivity.
+2. The script launches an automated browser tab.
+3. The user is logged in with their account credentials automatically.
+4. The script redirects to company's profile page and visits `all employees` page from there.
+5. Now the script scrapes all the links to user profiles and visits their activity page one by one.
+6. It parses the last 5 activities(likes, comments, post, etc.) of employees.
+7. The script return urls of the employees active on linkedIn within a week.
+8. You can use these URLs to visit the profiles and send connection requests.

+## Features
+- Get direct LinkedIn handles of active employees of a company in a few minutes.
+- LinkedIn users won't be notified when you use the script as it doesn't visit their profiles.

 ## Caveats
 - Problematic with slow internet speed (check your internet connection and try again).